 Rather, the autoimmune condition is often referred to as an immune-mediated disease, per the National Psoriasis Foundation.
 A dysfunctional immune system causes inflammation throughout the body, leading to skin changes as well as affecting other organs.

-Can Diet Changes Improve Psoriasis Symptoms?
+Can Diet Changes Help Aid Psoriasis Healing?

-When it comes to whether a meal plan for leaky gut will solve skin woes, the jury is still out.
+When it comes to whether a meal plan for leaky gut will solve psoriasis skin woes, the jury is still out.

 "While there are studies investigating the relationship between the gut and psoriasis, at this time there is not enough evidence to suggest that a diet that helps with leaky gut will necessarily [improve psoriasis]," says Marisa Garshick, MD, board-certified dermatologist at MDCS Dermatology and clinical assistant professor of dermatology at New York Presbyterian-Cornell.